Vulnerability Management Fundamentals: What You Need to Know

 4. Fix — vulnerability remediation and validation

-Remediation of vulnerabilities and verification of results is the final step in the VM lifecycle.
+Remediation of vulnerabilities and verification of results is the final step in the vulnerability management lifecycle.
 A lot of data breaches are caused by well-known vulnerabilities left unpatched for a long time.
 But as with other steps, patching comes with its own challenges.
 Getting accurate information on which patches to apply to achieve the maximum risk reduction is difficult.
 As is identifying asset owners and nudging them to prioritize patching over other business activities.
 Patching is also time consuming and can result in downtime for some assets.
 You may have to leverage other security systems to protect assets while patching is in progress.
 Finally, you need to validate patching is successful and business risk has actually been reduced.

 Related Articles